DIARY-Top Economic Events to Aug. 18 | Education

 Government Debt Auctions Political and General News

-OSLO - Federal Reserve Board Governor Christopher Waller speaks on "Financial Stability and Macroeconomic Policy" before the IMF, Norges Bank and IMF Economic Review joint "The Future of Macroeconomic Policy" Conference - 1145 GMT.
-LUXEMBOURG - Participation by Vice-President of the ECB Luis de Guindos in ECOFIN meeting in Luxembourg.

-OSLO - Federal Reserve Bank of St. Louis President James Bullard gives "Optimal Macroeconomic Policies in a Heterogeneous World" presentation before the International Monetary Fund (IMF), Norges Bank and IMF Economic Review "The Future of Macroeconomic Policy" Conference - 0700 GMT.
-TOKYO - Bank of Japan to announce policy decision, Governor Kazuo Ueda to hold news conference - 0230 GMT.

-LONDON - Sarah Breeden, Bank of England's executive director for Financial Stability Strategy and Risk and member of the Financial Policy Committee, gives speech at Westminster Business Forum 'Managing risk and building stability in UK pension markets' – 0805 GMT.
-BRUSSELS - EU Finance ministers meet in Brussels MONDAY, JUNE 19 LONDON - Chief Financial Officer and Executive Director responsible for Finance at Bank of England Afua Kyei is a panelist at the Financial Services Club webinar 'why diversity and representation are essential for firms' – 0900 GMT.
+MADRID - Spain's economy minister Nadia Calviño, and BBVA chairman Carlos Torres Vila inaugurate the economy conference organized by the economic information journalists association (APIE) - 0800 GMT LONDON - Chief Financial Officer and Executive Director responsible for Finance at Bank of England Afua Kyei is a panelist at the Financial Services Club webinar 'why diversity and representation are essential for firms' – 0900 GMT.
 MADRID - ECB chief economist Philip Lane participating in a fireside chat on the occasion of the awarding of the German Bernacer prize in Madrid - 1100 GMT.
 LUXEMBOURG - ECB board member Isabel Schnabel chairing session at conference "New challenges for the Economic and Monetary Union in the post-crisis environment" organised by Euro50 Group in Luxembourg - 1140 GMT.
-MADRID - ECB Vice President Luis de Guindos in a prize awarding ceremony of economic journalism organised by Asociación de Periodistas Europeos, KPMG and Bolsas y Mercados Españoles (BME) in Madrid - 1700 GMT.
+MADRID - ECB Vice President Luis de Guindos in a prize awarding ceremony of economic journalism organised by Asociación de Periodistas Europeos, KPMG and Bolsas y Mercados Españoles (BME) in Madrid - 1800 GMT.
 STOCKHOLM - Riksbank executive board meeting - 1100 GMT TUESDAY, JUNE 20

+** FRANKFURT - Panel chaired by ECB bank supervisor Elizabeth McCaul at conference on Counterparty Credit Risk in Frankfurt – 1145 GMT. ** FRANKFURT - Virtual keynote speech by ECB bank supervisor Elizabeth McCaul at annual Workshop of the Council for the US and Italy "The future of globalization: politics, business, lifestyle, brands" organised by The Council for the United States and Italy in Milan - 1345 GMT.

+MADRID - Bank of Spain´s governor Pablo Hernández de Cos, and European Central Bank vice-president Luis de Guindos attend the award ceremony German Bernacer - 1700 GMT NEW YORK - Federal Reserve Vice Chair for Supervision Michael Barr and Federal Reserve Bank of New York President John Williams participate in "Reflections on Culture: A Leadership Conversation" before the 2023 Governance and Culture Reform Conference hosted by the Federal Reserve Bank of New York - 1545 GMT.

 ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic participates in conversation on relevant topics to the finance community and business before the University of Georgia Terry College of Business CFO Roundtable - 1200 GMT.
 BASEL, Switzerland - Participation by ECB board member Fabio Panetta in panel discussion on future of crypto at 22nd BIS Annual Conference on central banks, macro-financial stability and the future of the financial system in Basel - 1245 GMT.